BojanKomazec/python-opencv-course/README.md

 # python-opencv-course
-"Python for Computer Vision with OpenCV and Deep Learning" Udemy course
+"Python for Computer Vision with OpenCV and Deep Learning" 2020 Udemy course by Jose Portilla.

+These are my course notes and comments.
+I do not own syllabus, material or resources in this repository.

 ## Useful JupyterLab keyboard shortcuts